Stanford-NavLab/deep_gnss/README.md

 }
 ```
 ## Contact
-For any feature requests or bug reports, please submit an issue.
+For any feature requests or bug reports, please submit an issue in this GitHub repository with details or a minimal working example to replicate the bug.

 For any comments, suggestions or queries about our work, please contact [Prof. Grace Gao](https://aa.stanford.edu/person/grace-gao) at gracegao [at] stanford [dot] edu